 The Programme of Study for each key stage identifies four areas of science that children study.

 - Biology

 - Physics

 - Chemistry

 - Working scientifically

-Although described separately, 'Working Scientifically' must always be taught through the other three identified areas.
+Although described separately, 'Working Scientifically' guides the teaching of science and must always be taught through the other three identified areas.
 Science is also supported through the use of ICT.

 Organisation